 - Hijraton Kay Darmiyan

-In 2012, Bano also awarded the Kamal-e-Fun Award by the Pakistan Academy letters.
+In 2012, Bano was also awarded the Kamal-e-Fun Award by the Pakistan Academy letters.
 The same year, Pakistan Life Care Foundation gave a lifetime achievement award to Qudsia.

-Bano Qudsia died on 4 February 2017 at Ittefaq Hospital Lahore at the age of 88.
+Bano Qudsia died on 4 February 2017 at Ittefaq Hospital Lahore at 88.
 She left a great legacy in the shape of her writings.